jfecher/ante-website/content/docs/language.md

 #### Reference Promotions

+> These rules are a work in progress!

 Converting from a reference which does not allow shared mutability (`imm` or `uniq`) to one that does (`ref` or `mut`) is trivial and is always allowed:

 ```ante